 Kentucky Lottery Drawing Schedule

-Get the drawing details for seven of the most popular games in KY, including how late you can buy tickets.
+Get the drawing details for the most popular games in KY, including how late you can buy tickets.

 |Game||Draw Days||Draw Times*||Ticket Sales Close At*|

 |Powerball||Wednesday & Saturday||10:59 PM||10:00 PM|

 |Mega Millions||Tuesday & Friday||11:00 PM||10:45 PM|

 |Lucky for Life||Monday & Thursday||10:38 PM||9:31 PM|

 |5 Card Cash||Daily||11:00 PM||10:45 PM|

 |Pick 3||Daily||1:20 PM & 11:00 PM||1:20 PM & 10:55 PM|